AiJared/DSA_in_python/README.md

 The number of times a recursive function calls itself is called a <b>Recursive Depth</b>.

 The way we implemented binary search the first time is called an <b>iterative solution</b>.
 The word iterative means the solution was implemented using a loop structure of some kind.

+A recursive solution on the other hand is the one that involves a set of stopping conditions and a function calling itself.